GLOBAL MARKETS-Stocks rebound on cyclical surge, gold edges higher | Business

 GLOBAL MARKETS-Stocks rebound on cyclical surge, gold edges higher

+Global equity markets rebounded on Tuesday, buoyed by a surge in cyclical stocks on Wall Street, in a bet the economic recovery would overcome a rollback of California's reopening, while safe-haven gold prices solidified gains above $1,800 an ounce.

-Global equity markets wavered and gold prices rose on Tuesday after a rollback of California's reopening hit sentiment, but cyclical stocks surged on Wall Street as some investors bet a recovery would overcome the COVID-19 pandemic's spread.
-U.S. Treasury yields fell after consumer prices showed core inflation remained well under the Federal Reserve's target while eurozone government bonds slid on renewed U.S.-China tensions and caution over new lockdown restrictions in California.
+The euro rose versus the dollar on optimism about the possibility of a European Union stimulus package but market participants remained cautious, leading U.S. and euro zone government debt yields to fall.
+A decline in U.S. consumer prices that showed core inflation remained well under the Federal Reserve's target of 2% tapped Treasury yields down, as did concerns about lockdown restrictions announced Monday in California.

-Europe's broad FTSEurofirst 300 index dropped 0.79% and weighed on MSCI's world equity index after a decline overnight in Asian equities.
-The global benchmark index, which tracks shares in 49 nations, fell 0.14%.
-U.S. stocks were mixed, with cyclical outperforming as technology shares were hammered both on Wall Street and in Europe, where the subsector fell 2.8% in their biggest one-day sell-off in just over a month.
+Europe's broad FTSEurofirst 300 index closed down 0.79% and initially weighed on MSCI's world equity index after a decline overnight in Asian equities.
+The global benchmark index, which tracks shares in 49 nations, turned around 0.14% on a rebounding Wall Street.
+Cyclicals outperformed as technology shares were slammed on Wall Street and in Europe, where the tech subsector fell 2.6% in its biggest one-day sell-off in just over a month.

-On Wall Street, the Dow Jones Industrial Average rose 1.07% and the S&P 500 gained 0.32%.
-The Nasdaq Composite dropped 0.27%.
-Technology and tech-related shares have sold off and cyclical are doing well, including financials, industrials and energy stocks, said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.
+The Dow Jones Industrial Average rose 1.54%, the S&P 500 gained 0.7% and the Nasdaq Composite added 0.1% as Apple rose.
+Nasdaq's gains were limited by declining Amazon.com and Facebook shares.
+Technology and tech-related shares sold off and cyclicals rose, including financials, industrials and energy stocks, said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.

-"Every once in awhile cyclical will outperform.
-These are the most beaten up securities in the market.
+"Every once in a while cyclicals will outperform.
+These are the most beaten-up securities in the market.
 But they're not the safe trade, which is tech-plus.
 That's where the growth is," Ghriskey said.
-"But the cyclical is extremely attractive from a valuation standpoint and an ultimate recovery standpoint.
+"But the cyclicals are extremely attractive from a valuation standpoint and an ultimate recovery standpoint.
 They have the most to gain back," he said.

-Oil rebounded.
-Brent crude was up $0.29 at $43.01 a barrel.
-U.S. crude was up $0.26 at $40.36 a barrel.
-The dollar fell as the euro rose on optimism about the possibility of a European Union stimulus package and as Wall Street trended higher.

-The euro rose 0.56% at $1.1404.
-The U.S. dollar index, which measures the safe-haven greenback against a basket of six rival currencies, slid 0.34% to 96.225.
+The euro rose 0.49% to $1.1396.
+The U.S. dollar index , which measures the safe-haven greenback against a basket of six rival currencies, slid 0.32% to 96.242.
 Gold prices inched up, rising above the $1,800 level, underpinned by concerns over mounting coronavirus cases globally and as many regions reintroduced curbs to restrict the outbreak.

 ALSO READ